ATelders/taxi_traffic/README.md

 load_data.py loads the data
-intermediate.py is does data cleaning and gives relevant insights on the data
+intermediate.py data cleaning and relevant insights on the data

 notebooks folder :
     initial-data-exploration.ipynb